rberenguel/glancer/README.md

 A couple of additional neat (for me at least) features:
 - Hovering on the image will enlarge it, in case you want to see some code block larger.
-- Clicking on the image will open the video on Youtube, at that moment in time.
+- Clicking on the arrow on the lower-right of the slid block will open the video on Youtube, at that moment in time.

 ## Installation